-TDR: Now you have your business.
-You are an established Zumba instructor.
-How did you grow your business?
+TDR: How did you grow your business?

 RG: My goal is to change lives.
 For just one hour, I give my all to my students.
 You never know what is going on with anyone and that’s why I teach to make a difference.

 TDR: What are some of your personal goals outside of MIXXEDFIT?